When you have debt holding you back, it can be a drain on your personal finances. That’s especially true when you have high-interest credit card debt.

 Why would a credit card company offer such a great deal?
 Unfortunately, there is a catch.

 When you make a balance transfer, there is typically a transfer fee that ranges from 3% to 5%.
 Plus, some of these credit cards come with an annual fee.
 With that, the credit card company has an incentive to offer balance transfers.
 But in the long run, they are likely hoping that you can’t pay off your balance before the 0% introductory APR expires.
-Once expired, the remaining balance will again have a high interest rate attached.
+Once the promotional period ends, the remaining balance will again have a high interest rate attached.

 So, now you know a bit about debt consolidation and credit card refinancing.